Cowboy church: Churches

-These churches are loosely associated through groups such as the American Fellowship of Cowboy Churches, the Cowboy Church Network of North America, and the International Cowboy Church Alliance/Network.
-And not all churches embracing a cowboy and Western theme necessarily accept the label cowboy church.
-And while most are nondenominational, they can be aligned with any number of larger denominations.
+The churches are loosely associated through groups including the American Fellowship of Cowboy Churches, the Cowboy Church Network of North America, and the International Cowboy Church Alliance/Network.
+Not all churches embracing a cowboy and Western theme necessarily accept the label "cowboy church."
+Most are nondenominational, however they may be aligned with many larger denominations.

 Most cowboy churches have very small town congregations.
-And while mostly found in the United States, Canada, and Mexico, they can be found worldwide in Australia, Asia, and Russia.

-Some cowboy churches can reach megachurch scales in congregation size.
+Mostly found in the United States, Canada, and Mexico, they are also in Australia, Asia, Russia, and other places.
+Some cowboy churches are megachurch scale with large congregations.
 The Cowboy Church of Ellis County in Waxahachie, Texas, is known as the largest cowboy church in the world, with over 1,700 members.
-The majority of these religious institutions integrate elements reminiscent of the American frontier, with some like the Ellis County church offering ranching and rodeo education, along with fishing and groundskeeping skills.
+The majority of the religious institutions integrate elements reminiscent of the American frontier, with some like the Ellis County church offering ranching and rodeo education in addition to fishing and groundskeeping skills.
 However, certain congregations opt to emphasize the ethos of contemporary Western United States culture, similar to a more traditional megachurch style.
-This is the case with Sagebrush Church in Albuquerque, New Mexico, encouraging outdoor recreation with a large main campus on the Rio Grande bosque, and modern American West concepts like a classic auto shows.
+That is the case with Sagebrush Church in Albuquerque, New Mexico, encouraging outdoor recreation with a large main campus on the Rio Grande bosque, and modern American West concepts such as classic auto shows.